The Blind Sports NS Tandem Bike Club connects blind and visually impaired Nova Scotians to the joys of bicycling.

-Are you an experienced and confident cyclist?
-Want to help us share the joy of cycling with those with vision loss, while having a great time?
-We sometimes need help transporting these bikes, which usually requires a truck.
-If you want to join the roster for individual rides, group rides, or as a driver, we’d love to hear from you!
+- Are you an experienced and confident cyclist?
+Want to help us share the joy of cycling with people in the community living with vision loss, while having a great time?
+We’d love to hear from you.

 Get in Touch